CTNeptune/KatamariTest/README.md

 ## About the Game

-Katamensions is the result of a code test inspired by the Katamari series with the addition of dimension-switching mechanics.
+Katamensions was made as a request for a code test, inspired by the Katamari series with the addition of dimension-switching mechanics.

 ## Gameplay